 You will have to select at which quality setting to produce the DVD.
 In general, there are five settings to choose from, although this may vary from manufacturer to manufacturer.
 A high quality setting (often called XP) allows only 1 hour of VHS video per single layer recordable DVD.
 The SP or Standard Play setting will allow 2 hours of VHS video per single layer recordable DVD.
 The other three settings are LP (Long Play) which allows 4 hours of VHS video per DVD-R, EP or Extra Long Play for 6 hours of video per DVD-R and finally FR (Flexible Recording) for up to 8 hours maximum of VHS video per DVD-R.

 The more VHS video packed onto a DVD-R the poorer the quality.
 Therefore, the recommendation is to use the XP setting as much as possible.
 The SP mode may be acceptable as well, especially when the VHS tape recording is not great and the desire is to keep the video content all on one disc.

 Although recording at the higher quality will likely spread the content over more than one disc, the gains in video quality can be significant.
 In the end, it is the choice of the individual as to what is acceptable or not.
 VHS to DVD recorders at least provide the flexibility to allow the selection of the quality desired.

-A final key point to mention with respect to VHS to DVD recorders has to do with Finalization.
+A final key point to mention with respect to VHS to DVD recorders is Finalization.
 Finalizing the disc is important if you want it to play in standard DVD players.
-If you don’t finalize the disc it will only be playable in the VHS DVD recorder unit that produced it.
-Sometimes it is advantageous to not finalize the disc immediately because you can add additional content to the DVD from several VHS tapes until the disc is full.
-Once the disc is full, then you must finalize it so that it can be played in standard DVD movie players.
+If not, the disc will only be playable in the VHS DVD recorder unit that produced it.
+Sometimes it is advantageous to not finalize the disc immediately because additional content can be added to the DVD from several VHS tapes until the disc is full.
+Once the disc is full, it must be finalized so that it can be played in standard DVD movie players.